 In Gourcy, in the Northern Region of Burkina Faso, Farm Radio International partner Radio Savane FM recently set up community listening groups to listen to their programs about maternal and child health every week.

 It’s part of the the second phase of the Project to Improve the Health of Mothers and Children under 5 (PASME 2).
 PASME 2 is an initiative of World University Service of Canada (WUSC) in partnership with Laval University and Farm Radio International.
-It is supported by Global Affairs Canada and the Government of Burkina Faso within the framework of Muskoka initiative.
+It is supported by Global Affairs Canada within the framework of Muskoka initiative, in partnership with the Burkina Faso Ministry of Health.

 The ultimate goal of the project is to “contribute to the reduction of maternal, infant, and child death in Burkina Faso.”
 The program is implemented in the health districts of three regions: the Central-West, the Northern and the Eastern Regions.